-However much you might like an immaculate show home, everything to be in its rightful place and empty laundry basket, accept this is highly unlikely whilst you have young children.
+However much you might like an immaculate show home, everything to be in its rightful place and an empty laundry basket, accept this is highly unlikely whilst you have young children.
 A time will come when you will be able to do stuff without a child attached to you or whilst simultaneously trying to role play the shopkeeper.
-For now accept a managed type of chaos and let go of perfection.
+For now, accept a managed type of chaos and let go of perfection.

 How do you get stuff done?